mikolasstuchlik/Matika/README.md

 ### macOS Big Sur
 The supported version of Xcode is 12.2.

 First you need to install prerequisities.
-On macOS 11 you can do so using `apt`:
+On macOS 11 you can do so using `brew`:

 ```bash
 brew install glib gobject-introspection pango atk gtk+3 cairo glib-networking gdk-pixbuf